c3g/chord_singularity/VIRTUAL_ENDPOINTS.md

 }
 ```

+#### Response format

-This request will return a `204` status code (with no content) if no server
+The above request will return a `204` status code (with no content) if no
-error occurs, i.e. the token either didn't exist or was deleted.
-Either way,
+server error occurs, i.e. the token either didn't exist or was deleted.
+Either
-the end result is that the token supplied is invalid.
+way, the end result is that the token supplied is invalid.

 ### `/api/auth/ott/invalidate_all`